MacKeeper Review 2026: Mac’s Best Friend

 Link to test Link

 MacKeeper has been undergoing annual AV-TESTs since March 2021.
 It received perfect results in protection, performance, and usability this time around.
-MacKeeper had a 100% protection score, beat the industry average on several performance tests, and detected zero false positives.
+MacKeeper had a 100% protection score, beat the industry average on several performance tests, and detected no false positives.

 In March 2024, MacKeeper was docked in the performance tests due to having slower installation of frequently-used applications, so we’re glad MacKeeper has made improvements since then.